Groove Alternatives 2026

 Choose Groove if:

-- Your support is primarily email-based and you don't need WhatsApp, Telegram, Discord, or Zalo
+- Your support is primarily email-based and you don't need WhatsApp, Telegram, Discord, TikTok, or Zalo

-- You want the lowest possible per-seat price for a shared inbox with knowledge base included
+- You want a focused shared inbox with knowledge base and Helply AI agent included on every tier

 - You need native Shopify, Stripe, or Recharge integrations for e-commerce support